Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * void **config ()**

 Assigns all the register variable values to the corresponding timer registers.
 Calls an update event (no interrupt generated) prior to writing CR1.
-Doesn't enable the timer, unless `CEN` bit was explicitly included in the `CR1` variable (not recommended).
+Doesn't enable the timer, unless `CEN` bit was explicitly included in the `CR1` member variable (not recommended).

 * void **enableOnly ()**